CalumBeck/BSW-Data-Course/chapter1.md

 - Assign the variable `i` to the first item in the CoolShapes list
 - Run the indented code, which in this case, prints whatever item `i` is assigned to
 - Assign the variable `i` to the next item in the list
-- Repeat the last 2 bullet points until the end of the list is reached
+- Repeat the previous 2 bullet points until the end of the list is reached

 `@instructions`